WatDuhHekBro/Jukebox/README.md

 # Configuration
 There are 8 properties your `config.json` can have, and the only required one is `tracks`:
-- `defaultVolume`: An integer between 0 to 100 which is the percentage volume the program should start with.
-(Default: `50%`)
 - `fadeDuration`: A number 0 or greater that determines how long the music will fade out for when pausing and switching songs.
 (Default: `5 seconds`)
 - `timeBetweenSongs`: An integer 0 or greater determining how long the countdown timer will run for until the next song, if the timer is enabled.
 (Default: `3 minutes`)
 - `startWithTimer`: A boolean determining whether the timer is automatically enabled or not.
 (Default: `false`)